copperlight/scalaplat-skeleton/README.md

 # Scalaplat Skeleton

-Example project for a single service leveraging scalaplat libraries and conventions.
+This is a skeleton project for a single service leveraging scalaplat libraries and conventions.

-There is a simple Akka Http Server with two routes defined for the API.
+It is a simple Akka Http Server with two routes defined for the API.

-There are a couple of tests which exercise the API routes.
+There are a few tests which exercise the API routes.

+Build the project and run tests with `make`, which runs the `build` target.

+Add license headers and fix `scalafmt` warnings with `make format`.

-Produce a fat jar with `sbt assembly` - it will be about 30MB in size.
+Produce a fat jar with `make fatjar`; the resulting binary will be about 30MB in size.

-Run the fat jar with `java -jar scalaplat-skeleton_2.13_0.1.0-SNAPSHOT.jar`.
+Run the fat jar with `make run`.